mkbabb/parse-that/docs/perf-optimization-ts.md

 We replaced it with Tarjan's algorithm for strongly connected components.
 This gives us:

 1. **Exact cycle detection:** only rules participating in actual recursion need `Parser.lazy()` wrappers.
-Non-cyclic rules (the majority) get direct references — eliminating one function-call indirection per invocation.
+Non-cyclic rules (the majority) get direct references—eliminating one function-call indirection per invocation.
 2. **Optimal build order:** leaves first, dependents after.
 Every non-cyclic rule references a fully-constructed parser, not a lazy thunk.
 3. **SCC grouping:** mutually recursive rules (e.g., `value ↔ object ↔ array`) are identified as a single component and resolved together.